Sean-Toroghi/Deep-learning/Pytorch/ConvolutionalNeuralNetwork/ReadMe.md

 # CNN + LSTM
 CNNs and LSTMs can be combined to form a multimodal model that takes in images or video and outputs text.
 One well-known application of such a hybrid model is image captioning, where the model takes in an image and outputs a plausible textual description of the image.

 This [mini-project]() employs the hybrid CNN-LSTM model to perform image captioning task.
-The model is trianed on COCO dataset (600k labels images, each with 5 word caption).
+The model is trained on COCO dataset (600k labels images, each with 5 word caption).